-Help revolutionize the way Parkinson's disease is studied and accelerate the search for a cure.
+Help revolutionize the way Parkinson's disease is studied.
 Take an active role in groundbreaking research by mailing in your DNA sample and answering surveys online.
 Over 10,000 people with Parkinson's have come together to form what is now the largest Parkinson's community for genetic research in the world.
 This group is already powering research breakthroughs - we've found two new genes associated with Parkinson's.

 Muhammad Ali, the world's "Greatest" champion, is fighting alongside thousands of others who are part of the 23andMe Parkinson's Research Community.
 The more people who enroll in this research, the more powerful it becomes, and the more likely it is that we can find a cure for Parkinson's.
 Encourage people you know with Parkinson's to enroll online.
 Spread the word!